mastersj5/tristatepaper/z_misc/DevLog.md

 - Switching over to Ladle for component testing instead of Storybook due to the extensive configuration/setup timesink of Storybook.

 ---

+### [Date: 2024-10-26]
+**Task:**
+- Fully setup the basic files and functionalities to get the React app up and running with npm start.

+**Details:**
+Complete the following files:
+- package.json: This file should include the necessary dependencies and scripts to start the React application.

+- src/index.js: The entry point for the React application.

+- App.jsx: The main component of the React application.

+- public/index.html: The HTML template for the React application.

+**Status:**
+- Completed

+---